avast/PurpleDome/doc/source/extending/extending.rst

 Modules
 =======

 Several core module create the system.
+They are in the *app* folder

+* experimentcontrol: Control experiments.
+This is the central control for everything
-* CalderaControl: remote control for Caldera using the Caldera REST API
+* calderacontrol: remote control for Caldera using the Caldera REST API
-* Metasploit: Metasploit control
+* metasploit: Metasploit control.
+Simplifies the basic attack step so they can be used from plugins
-* MachineControl: Create/start and stop VMs
+* machinecontrol: Create/start and stop VMs.
+Will call the machinery plugin
-* ExperimentControl: Control experiments.
-Will internally use the modules already mentioned
-* PluginManager: Plugin manager tasks
+* pluginmanager: Plugin manager tasks.
+Has methods to verify plugin quality as well
-* MachineConfig / ExperimentConfig: Reading and processing configuration files
+* config: Reading and processing configuration files
-* AttackLog: Logging attack steps and output to stdio
+* attacklog: Logging attack steps and output to stdio
+* doc_generator: Generates human readable documents from attack logs

 --------------